gobeyondidentity/developer-docs/guides/integrate-nextauth.md

 $invoke_url/bi-authenticate?request=<request>
 ```

-### Native application deep linking

-Make sure to set up deep linking in native applications to intercept the authenticate url.

-### Handle Authorization in your applicaiton
+#### Handle Authorization in your applicaiton

-The authorization flow should begin in a webview with your [crafted authorization URL](authentication#craft-authorization-url).
+The authorization flow should begin in a webview with your [crafted authorization URL](/docs/v1/workflows/authentication#1-craft-authorization-url).

-Don't forget to [initalize your SDK](./sdk-setup) and present some logic to the user to select a passkey ahead of time.
+Don't forget to [initalize your SDK](/docs/v1/workflows/sdk-setup) and present some logic to the user to select a passkey ahead of time.

 :::info
 In a native application, the webview used should follows best practices set out in [RFC 8252 - OAuth 2.0 for Native Apps](https://www.rfc-editor.org/rfc/rfc8252).
 This means that on iOS applications [ASWebAuthenticationSession](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) should be used, and [Custom Tabs](https://developer.chrome.com/docs/android/custom-tabs/) should be used on Android devices.